nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

    Module>>Application      [label="NRF_CLOUD_EVT_USER_ASSOCIATED"];
    Module>>Application      [label="NRF_CLOUD_EVT_READY"];

+The chart shows the sequence of successful user association of an unassociated device.

 .. note::
-   This chart shows the sequence of successful user association of an unassociated device.

    Currently, nRF Cloud requires that communication is re-established to update the device's permission to send user data.
    The application must disconnect using :c:func:`nrf_cloud_disconnect` and then reconnect using :c:func:`nrf_cloud_connect`.